 Or book a visit and play a few side by side.
 You’ll work it out in minutes.

-With Yamaha baby grands it’s usually:
+Most people assume newer means better but with Yamaha baby grands it’s usually:

-better piano beats newer piano every time
+Better piano beats newer piano every time

 Once you hear the difference, you won’t un-hear it.